KentinGuillemot/KentinGuillemot/README.md

-# 👋 Hi, I’m Kentin Guillemot
+# 👋 Hi I’m Kentin Guillemot

 I am a Master’s student (M1) specializing in **Data Science and Artificial Intelligence** at ESILV, currently pursuing a Research Track with a project centered on **Unsupervised Deep Learning for Information Retrieval of Long Documents**.
 My passion lies in **data analysis, machine learning, and innovation**, with a focus on real-world applications.

----

 ## 🛠️ Skills